UK firms grow at slowest in 6 months as rate hikes weigh: PMI

 "Rising interest rates and the higher cost of living appear to be taking an increased toll on households, dampening a post-pandemic rebound in spending on leisure activities" said Chris Williamson, chief business economist at S&P Global, which produces the data.

-"Meanwhile, manufacturers are cutting production in response to a worryingly severe downturn in orders, both from domestic and export markets," he said.
+"Meanwhile, manufacturers are cutting production in response to a worryingly severe downturn in orders, both from domestic and export markets," Williamson said.

+Euro zone PMI data released earlier on Monday also came in well below economists' expectations and, unlike Britain, showed an outright fall in activity.

+Markets still expect a rate rise to 5.25% or possibly 5.5% next week, but rates are now seen peaking at 5.75% late next year, down from expectations earlier this month that they could reach 6.5%.

+"Resilience in the private sector is starting to falter, and it is not difficult to see the economy slipping into recession in early 2024 as the impact of interest rate hikes continue to feed through into the real economy," Thomas Pugh, economist at accountancy firm RSM UK, said.

-S&P said the loss of momentum was most severe in manufacturing - which accounts for about 10% of economic output - where the PMI dropped to 45.0, its lowest since May 2020, from 46.5.
+S&P said the loss of momentum was severest in manufacturing - which accounts for about 10% of economic output - where the PMI dropped to 45.0, its lowest since May 2020, from 46.5.

 Businesses reported that customers were using up existing surplus stocks rather than placing new orders.